tmjns/Nasch-Bot/README.md

 # Nasch-Bot

-The Nasch-Bot writes and deletes the latest menu image URL from 'https://cafenasch.de' into a predefined Slack channel.
+The Nasch-Bot sends and deletes the  from 'https://cafenasch.de' into a predefined Slack channel.

 ### How to install:
-Run ```npm install``` to install all project dependencies into your local 'node_modules' folder.
-Make sure to edit the '.env' file.
+Clone this repo and run ```npm install``` to install all project dependencies into your local 'node_modules' folder.
+Don't forget to edit the '.env' file.

 Basic example of .env file:
 ```